pereznetworks/TD-Project9/README.md

     before running npm start...

     `cd to project9-gallery-app`
-      this is the folder the code and npm package.json are located
+      this is the folder where the code and npm package.json are located

     Your are welcome to read the Developer-how-to using the link below...